Topazoo/Flask-Request-Data-Normalizer/README.md

 ## Contributing

-- Contributions are welcome!
+Contributions are welcome!
 Please not the following when contributing:
   - Unittests must be added under the `tests/` directory for the PR to be approved.
 You can run unittests from the root project directory with the following command:

     ```sh
-    python -m unittest discover -s tests -p test*.py
+    python setup.py test
     ```

   - PRs cannot be merged without all unittests passing (they will execute automatically)